zenseact/zmbt-framework/docs/dsl-reference/expressions.md

  * `0 | Lookup([1,2,3]) `$\mapsto$`  1`
  * `"/foo" | Lookup([1,2,3]) `$\mapsto$`  null`

-### C
+### Q

 *Signature*: [Binary](../user-guide/expressions.md#syntax)

-*Aliases*: Const, Let
+*Aliases*: C, Const, Let, Lift

-User-defined constant
+Quote parameter, similar to lisp quotation.

-Produced expression will return the design-time parameter on evaluation, ignoring input.
+Quotation lifts any parameter to constant, s.t. produced expression will return the design-time parameter on evaluation, ignoring input.
+If evaluable expression is passed, it is returned unevaluated.
+Unlike plain literals which can be treated as predicate matchers in certain context, Q(x) is always a constant expression discarding input.
+Flip(Q) is equivalent to Id.

 *Examples*: